Sacred Scripture

 Kevala Sankhya

-• Has not yet experienced Unity (spiritual or mental comprehension).
+• Has not yet experienced Unity — neither spiritual nor mental comprehension of the Whole.

 • Goal is a God who is a "donor of blessings and goods" for personal desires.

-• Search for and experience the goal as separate entities (Gods, Spirits, etc.).
+• Searches for and experiences the goal as separate entities (Gods, Spirits, etc.).

 • Worships the Supreme God; all knowledge, devotion, and acts are directed to Him.

-• Known as a Gnana Yogi, Bhakti Yogi, or Karma Yogi.
+• Known as a Gnana Yogi, Bhakti Yogi, or Karma Yogi — practising the full synthesis.

-"I think with love… that all things ... and beings... were born into the Universal spirit… which comprises everything … sustains everything … in a constant (unchanging) order … and in eternal life … therefore, both the inferior and the superior beings … Participate of the same life … forming in the infinite space… an unique cosmic body … where everything is GOD (Brahman) Everything has the same nature of GOD, hence everything is necessary."
+"I think with love… that all things and beings were born into the Universal spirit… which comprises everything… sustains everything… in a constant (unchanging) order… and in eternal life… therefore, both the inferior and the superior beings… participate of the same life… forming in the infinite space… a unique cosmic body… where everything is GOD (Brahman).
+Everything has the same nature of GOD, hence everything is necessary."

 Trigunas' Influence on Human Faculties

 The concept of Unity is achieved as a result of the efforts to purify our nature through the predominance of Sattwa.
-This summary illustrates the Trigunas' influence over the three human faculties.
+This table illustrates the Trigunas' influence over the three human faculties.
+(References indicate Chapter and verse in the SDM Bhagavad Gita edition.)